RenellK/api-design/README.md

 ### Formatiing
 - Indent-rainbow, rainbow-bracket: ...because no one enjoys squinting to quickly check all indents and brackets are were they should be.
 - JSON pretty printer formatter
-- vscode-statusbar-json-path
+- VSCode-statusbar-json-path
-- vscode-yaml
+- VSCode-yaml
-- markdown-all-in-one
+- Markdown-all-in-one

 **Enjoy!**